Protections against overdraft penalties

 To help reduce these fees, many banks allow student checking accounts to link to another savings account or line of credit as a backup.

-The bank may charge a fee to make a transfer, but it would likely be much smaller than an NSF charge, he says.
+The bank may charge a fee to make a transfer and avert an overdraft, but it would likely be much smaller than an NSF charge, the University of Mississippi's Cyree says.

-Waiving penalties and using backup accounts can be helpful, but students should be careful not to let it lead to a false sense of security, Cyree says.
-Otherwise, it could lead to another potential problem from young adults -- the misuse of credit.
+Using backup accounts can be helpful, but students should be careful not to feel a false sense of security, he says.
+Otherwise, it could lead to another potential problem from young adults: the misuse of credit.